 You are highly encouraged to join the class that you enrolled in.
 If you are feeling ill or you should quarantine, you can choose to participate in the class remotely at your place or asynchronously.
-To make our class more accessible and flexible, you can join any class time either at 1pm (C00) or at 3pm (D00) each day.
 Physical attendance on campus will not be recorded and not required for grades.